 Although these recipes require no reheating or refrigeration, be sure to store them in a lunch bag with an ice pack, so everything stays fresh.

 It’s also worth mention that having the right lunch container goes a long way for easy lunch packing.
-I use Easy Lunchboxes for both the kids and myself, and the compartments make it convenient to pack both wet and dry ingredients in one container.
-Check them out here.
+I break down a few of the best lunch containers for kids here.